jinkim3/kim/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/jinkim3/kim/badge)](https://www.codefactor.io/repository/github/jinkim3/kim)
 <!-- badges: end -->

-This package contains miscellaneous functions to simplify and expedite analyses of experimental data.
-Examples include a function that plots sample means of groups in a factorial experimental design, a function that conducts robust regressions with bootstrapped samples, and a function that conducts two-way analysis of variance.
+This package contains various functions that simplify and expedite analyses of experimental data.
+Examples include a function that plots sample means of groups in a factorial experimental design, a function that conducts robust regressions with bootstrapped samples, and a function that conducts robust two-way analysis of variance.

 ## Installation